 The City is situated only a few miles from the City of Chattanooga and is one of nine municipal entities that are incorporated in Hamilton County, Tennessee.
 Most businesses and industries are not located in the City of Lakesite.
 Although some revenue growth is anticipated from the business district along Hixson Pike, the City expects no increase in revenues during the coming fiscal year.
-Likewise, expenditures for the coming year are expected to continue as the City has plans for significant capital improvements to public right-of-way to be made using federal and state grant funds.
+Expenditures for the coming year are expected to decline as the City's significant capital improvements to public right-of-way to be made using federal and state grant funds are winding down.
 The City's property tax rate this levy year is \$0.235 per \$100 of valuation, no change from the past year rate.